arynyestos/CCIP-Bootcamp-Homework3/README.md

 event MsgExecuted(bool success, bytes retData, uint256 gasUsed);
 ```

-should be emitted, giving us the `gasUsed` value we were looking for to get an estimation of the gas consumption of the `_ccipReceive()` in this use case.
+should be emitted, giving us the `gasUsed` value we were looking for, to get an estimation of the gas consumption of the `_ccipReceive()` function in this use case.

 ## Results